Is an SNP rebellion brewing over the government's heat pumps plans?

 The empty rows where SNP backbenchers normally take their seats in Holyrood during ministerial statements said it all – anxiety and scepticism.

-Only a few of the party's MSPs were present as the government's zero carbon buildings minister and Scottish Greens' co-leader Patrick Harvie unveiled his heat-in-building plans on Tuesday and they didn't seem particularly ready to give the proposals glowing endorsements.
+Only a few of the party's MSPs were present as the government's zero carbon buildings minister and Scottish Greens' co-leader Patrick Harvie unveiled his heat-in-building plans on Tuesday.
+None of those who spoke seem particularly ready to give the proposals glowing endorsements.

 Unspun has heard that just an hour or so earlier, at the weekly group meeting for SNP MSPs over lunchtime, the topic of heat pumps was the main matter exercising the minds of SNP MSPs.